cargo2nix/cargo2nix/README.md

 If `runCargo` succeeds, you will have a completed output ready for the (usually) less interesting `$installPhase`.
 If there's a problem, inspecting the `env` or reading the generated `Cargo.lock` etc should yield clues.
-If you've unpacked a fresh source and are using the `--pure switch`, everything is identical to how the overlay builds the crate, cutting out guess work.
+If you've unpacked a fresh source and are using the `--ignore-environment` switch, everything is identical to how the overlay builds the crate, cutting out guess work.

 ## Common issues